 Prime Minister Sheikh Hasina invited the Hungarian Team to her residence and honored the volunteering doctors.

 Signed by: Gergely Pataki MD, plastic surgeon, Action for Defenceless People Foundation – Interplast Hungary

 Humanitarian plastic surgery mission in Bangladesh with European Doctors completed (2015.
 April)

-Action for Defenceless People Foundation of Hungary organized its fifth plastic surgery medical mission in Bangladesh in cooperation with Interplast Hungary and Interplast Germany.
+Action for Defenceless People Foundation of Hungary organized its fifth plastic surgery medical mission in Bangladesh in cooperation with For-Bangladesh Association, Interplast Hungary and Interplast Germany.

-As the medical leader of the Team, Greg Pataki MD, plastic surgeon from Hungary, said:
+As the medical leader of the Team, Gergely Pataki MD, plastic surgeon from Hungary, said:

 The main goal was to provide free reconstructive plastic surgical operations to improve the quality of life of the people in need in Bangladesh, who are suffering from face or extremity deformation, burn injuries, hand mutilation, or birth-defecs.

 Dr. Pataki informed the media, that the Members of the European Team of Plastic and Reconstructive Surgery consisted of two plastic surgeons and one anesthesiologist from Hungary, one plastic surgeon, one trainee surgeon, one anesthesiologist and one theatre nurse from Germany and one from Holland.